 In 2016, the club worked with Redditch Borough Council, the FA and the Football Foundation as a £900,000 investment programme was carried out which saw a state-of-the-art 3G playing surface installed as well as substantial upgrades to changing facilities.
 The new-look facilities were officially opened by Sports Minister Tracey Crouch.

-The start of the 2016/17 season also saw former Aston Villa and Walsall striker Darren Byfield take over as manager and a number of exciting commercial deals signed including one with new stadium sponsors Trico.
-A long-term partnership with kit suppliers Sondico was also agreed ahead of the 2017/18 campaign.
+The start of the 2016/17 season saw a number of exciting commercial deals signed including one with new stadium sponsors Trico.
+A long-term partnership with kit suppliers Sondico was also agreed ahead of the new campaign.

-With everything now in place both on and off the field, the future for the Reds has never looked brighter – 1,000 people playing on the 3G pitch each week, 50 different teams, excellent community links and an exciting first team looking to challenge under the guidance of an up and coming manager.
+A thousand people play on the 3G pitch each week, we have excellent community links and an exciting first team looking to challenge under the guidance of an up and coming manager in Ian King.